Comprehensive Stroke Center

-The Oregon Stroke Center at the OHSU Brain Institute has been officially certified as a Comprehensive Stroke Center.
+The OHSU Stroke Center at the OHSU Brain Institute has been officially certified as a Comprehensive Stroke Center.
 The certification is by the Joint Commission, our hospital accreditation organization.
 Joint Commission accreditation and certification is recognized as a symbol of quality that shows a hospital’s commitment to meeting certain performance standards.
 OHSU is the first hospital in the Pacific Northwest and the 27th hospital in the U.S. to receive this certification.

 What are the different levels of stroke treatment?